ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_scatterdata.rst

 This example shows how to plot the 1D ScatterData object.
 I use a CO2 data file from the Antarctic EDC ice core (https://doi.pangaea.de/10.1594/PANGAEA.472488) as an example.

+The following features are used:

+#.
+Load the data (which just download from Pangaea without any modification)

+#.
+Plot the raw data

+#.
+Plot the interpolated data (based on cubic spline interpolation)

+#.
+Plot the rolling averaged data

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-35
+GENERATED FROM PYTHON SOURCE LINES 18-46